ItsDrike/pydispix/README.md

 ### Continually running church tasks

-If you wish to keep running church tasks continually in a loop, make sure to use `client.run_tasks()`, don't use `client.run_task()` since it doesn't have any error handling.
-Churches often raise errors in certain situations, and using `client.run_tasks()` will ensure they're handled cleanly.
+If you wish to keep running church tasks continually in a loop, make sure to use `client.run_tasks()`, avoid `client.run_task()` since it doesn't handle any errors specific to the used church, `client.run_tasks()` will handle these errors cleanly and log the problems if some ocurred.

 Note: `client.run_tasks()` only handles known exceptions, there might still be some exceptions that a church could raise which aren't handled.
 If you manage to find one make sure to file an issue about it.

 Example of safe continual script to keep running church tasks on your machine: